 Candidate assessments will commence in the beginning of 2022 and candidate selection will be conducted around the end of 2022.
 Dates may change based on the in-for-training and puppy assessment schedule.

 One 1/2 day per weekday

 Weekends by negotiation.

-This program is billed out of a participant's capacity as it is primarily based in training and assessment.
+This program is billed from a mix of a participant's capacity or core as it is primarily based in training and assessment.

 Please contact Mary for the full breakdown of costs for the six-month program.

 Must I be a guide dog user to be a student of this program?

 No. All persons who qualify as suitable candidates can benefit from this program.
 The aim of this program is to empower an aspiring dog trainer or guide dog handler to either further professional employment or enhance guide dog handling capabilities.

 Do I have to be blind or vision-impaired to be part of this program?